iter8-tools/docs/docs/tutorials/integrations/kserve/blue-green-release.md

 template: main.html
 ---

-# Your first blue-green release
+# Blue-green release of a KServe ML model

 This tutorial shows how Iter8 can be used to release ML models hosted in a KServe environment using a blue-green rollout strategy.
 The user declaratively describes the desired application state at any given moment.
 An Iter8 `release` chart ensures that Iter8 can automatically respond to automatically deploy the application components and configure the necessary routing.